Xunnamius/strongbox-switchcrypt/README.md

 # StrongBox (internally: BuseLFS)

-(TODO: update the documentation to reflect recent changes as of version 600, including how to build strongboxctl and how mirror/selective strategies affect everything)
-// TODO: how much extra memory would it actually take to eliminate nuggets and
-// TODO: just use flakes?
-(TODO: make sbctl, make strongboxctl)
-(TODO: for older kernels, BLFS_SV_QUEUE_MAX_MESSAGES must be kept low)

 This is a complete rewrite of the old buselogfs code.
 This is a Buse + Chacha20
 + Poly1305 + LFS encrypted filesystem.
 It uses Argon2 as its KDF.
 Featured in the paper [StrongBox: Confidentiality, Integrity, and Performance using Stream